-In 2013, the Museum received pledges and contributions designated for the Capital Campaign.
-Unconditional pledges for the Capital Campaign, along with other legally enforceable pledges, less an allowance for uncollectible amounts, are recorded as receivables at fair value in the year made.
-Pledges made and received beyond one year are discounted to present value using a risk adjusted rate at the date of pledge (from 2.82% to 3.96% at December 31, 2013).
-At December 31, 2013, pledges receivable are presented net of an allowance for uncollectible amounts of \$51,202 and unamortized discount of \$301,977.
-The initially recorded fair value is considered a Level 2 fair value approach.
+MHS' unconditional pledges, less an allowance for uncollectible amounts, are recorded as receivables at fair value in the year made.
+Pledges made and received beyond one year are discounted to present value using a risk adjusted rate at the date of pledge of 2.25% at December 31, 2019.
+At December 31, 2019, pledges receivable are presented net of an allowance for uncollectible amounts of \$27,297.
 For pledges made and received within one year, the net realizable value is a reasonable estimate of fair value.
-If restricted by the donor for endowment, the amount is reported as public support of the permanently restricted net asset class.
-If restricted by donor for particular purposes or for capital acquisition, the amount is reported as public support of temporarily restricted net assets.
+If restricted by the donor for endowment, the amount is reported as public support in net assets with donor restrictions.
+If restricted by donor for particular purposes or for capital acquisition, the amount is reported as public support in net assets with donor restrictions.